aimms/user-guide/aimms-ide/Aimms/Options/Project/Data Manager/Data menu overrides/DM2_Case_loadasactive_procedure.rst

 If this option is not specified, AIMMS uses built-in code that does the following:

-*   check whether current data is 'clean' or needs to be saved first
+*   Check whether current data is 'clean' or needs to be saved first
-*   let the user select a case file
+*   Let the user select a case file
-*   load the data from the selected case file
+*   Load the data from the selected case file
-*   assign the 'active case' to the selected case
+*   Assign the 'active case' to the selected case

-*   make current data 'clean'
+*   Make current data 'clean'